10 Time-Saving Reading Hacks for Busy Professionals in 2026

 2. Master Speed Reading Fundamentals

 - Reduce subvocalization: Stop "speaking" words in your head.
-Practice reading faster than you can speak
+Practice reading faster than you can speak — adults speak at roughly 150 wpm versus a 238 wpm reading baseline

-- Expand peripheral vision: Train yourself to see 3-5 words at a time instead of one
+- Expand peripheral vision: Train yourself to see 3-5 words at a time instead of one word at a time

-""Increasing reading speed is a process of controlling fine motor movement—period." — Tim Ferriss, Author of The 4-Hour Workweek
+""Increasing reading speed is a process of controlling fine motor movement — period." — Tim Ferriss, Author of The 4-Hour Workweek

 | Technique | Speed Increase | Best For | Learning Curve |